PriyaP-9704/Capstone-2/README.md

 Data Transformation: Using Python and Pandas to clean and structure the data.

-Database Insertion: Storing transformed data in a POSTGRESQL database.
+Database Insertion: Storing transformed data in a MYSQL database.

 Dashboard Creation: Using Streamlit and Plotly to build an interactive dashboard.

 Data Retrieval: Fetching data from the database to dynamically update the dashboard.

+Data Visualization: Using Streamlit library user interface application is bulid